moj-analytical-services/user-guidance/source/documentation/services/airflow/index.md

 ### Request access

-To access the Airflow componentsy, you will need a GitHub account (see our [Quickstart guide](/get-started.html#3-create-github-account)), and to also be part of the `ministryofjustice` GitHub organisation, which you can join by using [this link](https://github.com/orgs/ministryofjustice/sso).
+To access the Airflow components, you will need a GitHub account (see our [Quickstart guide](/get-started.html#3-create-github-account)), and to also be part of the `ministryofjustice` GitHub organisation, which you can join by using [this link](https://github.com/orgs/ministryofjustice/sso).

 Once you have joined the `ministryofjustice` GitHub organisation, please raise a [request](link-tbc).